-News Displays: Academy Awards Airs on NBC, Monday, 3/19Need to keep current, look to the past, teach a topic?
+News Displays: Patty Smith Hill Is Born, Tuesday, 3/27Need to keep current, look to the past, teach a topic?
 The Everett Cafe features daily postings of news from around the world, and also promotes awareness of historical events from an educational context.
 Be sure to check the news postings on Learning at the Library, where you can delve into history.

 Born March 27, 1876, Patty Smith Hill was an American nursery school, kindergarten teacher, and key founder of the National Association Nursery Education (NANE) which now exists as the National Association for the Education of Young Children (NAEYC).
 She is the sister of Mildred J. Hill, with whom she is credited as cowriting the "Happy Birthday to You" song.
 A leader in progressive education, Patty developed the Patty Hill blocks, large blocks with which children constructed.
 She was Professor of Kindergarten Education at Teachers College, Columbia University, where she also served as an administrative member of the Institute of Child Welfare Research.

 On March 5, 1977, the Dial-a-President Radio Program, or Ask President Carter, went live for the first and only time on CBS, with President Jimmy Carter answering questions from his desk at the Oval Office, as anchorman Walter Cronkite moderated queries by citizens from across the nation.
 It is reported that nine million calls flooded the tv studio, allowing close interaction between the public and the president.